ansys/actions/doc/source/migrations/docs-changelog-setup.rst

         - Added a feature [#1](https://github.com/ansys/{repo-name}/pull/1)

-|

-When you are ready to do a release for your repository, run the following command to update the ``CHANGELOG.md`` file with the files in the ``changelog.d`` directory, replacing ``{version}`` with your release number.
+When you are ready to do a release for your repository, set up the ``ansys/actions/doc-deploy-changelog`` action to automate the process of generating the changelog.
+If you want to do it manually, run the following command to update the ``CHANGELOG.md`` file with the files in the ``changelog.d`` directory, replacing ``{version}`` with your release number.
 For example, ``0.10.8``.
 Do not include "v" in the version: